STANDING INTERPRETATIONS COMMITTEE

 SIC 10 Government Assistance – No Specific Relation to Operating Activities

 SIC 10 was adopted by the European Commission by Regulation (1126/2008/EC).

 Accounting policies, changes in accounting estimates and errors

-This consensus becomes effective on 15 July 2000.
+This interpretation becomes effective on 1 August 1998.
 Changes in accounting policies shall be accounted for in accordance with IAS 8.